 - A. The Contract Work shall be scheduled and progress monitored using a Critical Path Method (CPM) network type scheduling system.
 Schedule shall be broken into sub-activities which shall, as a minimum, include major suppliers, all submittal approvals, all major trades, plumbing, mechanical, electrical, security, fire, and elevators/escalators.
 Scheduling system shall indicate all interrelationships between trades and suppliers. - B. Construction Schedule shall represent a practical plan to complete the Work within the Contract time requirement. - 1.
 A schedule extending beyond Contract time or less than Contract time will not be acceptable. - 2.
-A schedule found unacceptable by OWNER shall be revised by CONTRACTOR and resubmitted. - C. Construction schedule shall clearly indicate sequence of construction activities, grouped by applicable phase and sorted by areas, buildings, or facilities within phase, and shall specifically indicate: - 1.
-Start and completion of all Work items, their major components, and interim milestone completion dates, as determined by CONTRACTOR and OWNER. - 2.
+A schedule found unacceptable by OWNER shall be revised by CONTRACTOR and resubmitted. - C. Construction schedule shall clearly indicate sequence of construction activities, grouped by applicable phase and sorted by areas, buildings, or facilities within phase, and shall specifically indicate: - Start and completion of all Work items, their major components, and interim milestone completion dates, as determined by CONTRACTOR and OWNER. - 2.
 Activities for procurement, delivery, installation of equipment, materials, and other supplies, including: - a.
 Time for submittals, resubmittals, and reviews.
 Include decision dates for selection of finishes. - b.
 Time for manufactured products for the Work fabrication and delivery. - c.
 Interdependence of procurement and construction activities. - d.
-As applicable, dates for testing, balancing equipment, and final inspection.

-- D. Schedule shall be in sufficient detail to assure adequate planning and execution of the Work. - 1.
+As applicable, dates for testing, balancing equipment, and final inspection. - D. Schedule shall be in sufficient detail to assure adequate planning and execution of the Work. - 1.
 Each task activity shall range in duration from a 1 workday minimum to a 15 workday maximum and shall be total of actual days required for completion.
-The activity duration shall not include consideration of weather impact on completion of that activity. - 2.
-Schedule shall be suitable, in judgment of OWNER, to allow monitoring and evaluation of progress in performance of the Work; it shall be calendar time-scaled. - 3.
-Activities shall include: - a.
-Description; what is to be accomplished and where. - b.
-Workday duration. - c.
-Scheduled activities shall indicate continuous flow, from left to right. - 4.
-CONTRACTOR shall setup up the schedule calendar to identify workdays per week and shifts per day worked, non-work days, weekends and holidays. - E. Failure to include any element of Work required for performance of this Contract shall not excuse CONTRACTOR from completing Work required to comply with the Contract Documents, notwithstanding acceptance of Construction Schedule. - F. Submittal of Construction Schedule shall be understood to be CONTRACTOR'S confirmation that the schedule meets requirements of the Contract Documents, and that the Work will be executed in sequence indicated in schedule. - 1.05 REVIEWS, UPDATES, AND REVISIONS - A. OWNER will review and return the initial submittal of CONTRACTOR'S Construction Schedule, with summary comments, within 7 calendar days.
-If revisions are required, CONTRACTOR shall resubmit Schedule within 7 calendar days following receipt of OWNER'S comments. - B. CONTRACTOR shall analyze and update the Project Construction Schedule: - 1.
-As part of monthly payment application, CONTRACTOR shall submit to and participate with OWNER in a schedule review to include: - a.
-Actual start dates for Work items started during report period.
+The activity duration shall not include consideration of weather impact on completion of that activity.

+- 2. Schedule shall be suitable, in judgment of OWNER, to allow monitoring and evaluation of progress in performance of the Work; it shall be calendar time-scaled. - 3.
+Activities shall include: - Description; what is to be accomplished and where. a. - b.
+Workday duration. - Scheduled activities shall indicate continuous flow, from left to c. - 4.
+CONTRACTOR shall setup up the schedule calendar to identify workdays per week and shifts per day worked, non-work days, weekends and holidays. - E. Failure to include any element of Work required for performance of this Contract shall not excuse CONTRACTOR from completing Work required to comply with the Contract Documents, notwithstanding acceptance of Construction Schedule. - F. Submittal of Construction Schedule shall be understood to be CONTRACTOR'S confirmation that the schedule meets requirements of the Contract Documents, and that the Work will be executed in sequence indicated in schedule. - 1.05 REVIEWS, UPDATES, AND REVISIONS - OWNER will review and return the initial submittal of CONTRACTOR'S A. Construction Schedule, with summary comments, within 7 calendar days.
+If revisions are required, CONTRACTOR shall resubmit Schedule within 7 calendar days following receipt of OWNER'S comments. - В. CONTRACTOR shall analyze and update the Project Construction Schedule: - 1.
+As part of monthly payment application, CONTRACTOR shall submit to and participate with OWNER in a schedule review to include: - Actual start dates for Work items started during report period. a. - b.
+The percent (%) complete on activities that have actual start dates. - Actual completion dates for Work items completed during report c. period. - Estimated remaining duration for Work items in progress, which d. will not exceed original duration for activity.